AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 Now that we have an Aviatrix Transit Gateway, we can deploy Aviatrix Spoke Gateways in the spoke VNET using `Aviatrix Spoke Gateway Workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-spoke-gateway>`_.

 1. Navigate to Multi-Cloud Transit -> Setup -> Spoke ->  #1 Launch an Aviatrix Spoke Gateway.
 #.
-Deploy a Spoke Gateway (GW) in each of the spoke VNETs using defaults while choose correct Account and VNET info
+Deploy a Spoke Gateway (GW) in each of the spoke VNETs using defaults while choose correct Account and VNET info.
 #.
 Choose the Public Subnet.
 #.
 Enable Spoke Gateway HA by navigating to Transit network -> Setup -> #5 (Optional) Enable/Disable HA at Spoke GW.